Affinity-based extension of non-extensive entropy and statistical mechanics: Applications to Non-Extensive Statistical Mechanics

-If the between-state distances, or \q{correlations}, $\{\rho_{ij}\}$, are set to be constant across all $i\neq j$, then the above relation implies that $p_{k}$ is independent of $k$.
-This, upon imposition of the normalisation condition $\pa\cL/\pa{\al}=0$, immediately leads to $p_{k}=1/n(E)$ for all $k$, i.e.\ the entropy attains its maximum for the uniform distribution.
-In this case, the $q$-deformed Boltzmann's relation, $\cH_{q}^{\mathsf{T,\max}}=\cH_{q}^{\mathsf{T}}(\{1/n(E)\})=\ln_{q}n(E)$, is satisfied.\footnote{\, Notice that this is also the case when the correlation-based R\'enyi entropy satisfies $\cH_{q}^{\mathsf{R,\max}}=\cH_{q}^{\mathsf{R}}(\{1/n(E)\})=\ln n(E)$.} However, with a set of general correlation variables $\{\rho_{ij}\}$, the entropy is no longer maximised by the uniform distribution, and therefore, the classic principle of \q{equal {a priori} probabilities} must be modified in accordance with the new relation (\ref{mod.eq.prob}).
+for $k=1,\,\dots,\,n$.
+If the between-state distances, $\{\rho_{ij}\}$, are set to be constant across all $i\neq j$, then the above relation implies that $p_{k}$ is independent of $k$.
+This, upon imposition of the normalisation condition $\pa\cL/\pa{\alpha}=0$, immediately leads to $p_{k}=1/n(E)$ for all $k$, i.e.\ the entropy attains its maximum for the uniform distribution.
+In this case, it follows that $\cH_{q}^{\max}=\cH_{q}(\{1/n(E)\})=\ln_{q}n(E)$, which is the $q$-deformed version of the Boltzmann's equation (\ref{Boltzmann}).
+However, with a set of nontrivial distances $\{\rho_{ij}\}$, the extended entropy is no longer maximised by the uniform distribution, and therefore, the postulate of equal {a priori} probabilities must be modified in accordance with the new constraint (\ref{mod.eq.prob}).